-But the ultrasound’s main advantage over mammograms is that it’s very good at showing whether a lump or mass is solid, or filled with fluid.
-A solid lump needs further examination, either via MRI, or biopsy.
-But if the lump is filled with fluid, your testing is done: the lump is a cyst.
+A. The ultrasound’s main advantage over mammograms is that it’s good at showing whether a lump or mass is solid or filled with fluid.
+A solid lump needs further examination, either via MRI or biopsy.
+But if the lump is filled with fluid, your testing is done: The lump is a cyst.

-Cysts (and accompanying fibrocystic change) are quite prevalent in women under the age of 50.
-In fact, the most common cause of non-cancerous breast lumps in women between the ages of 30 and 50 is cysts.
+Cysts are quite prevalent in women under the age of 50.
 On an ultrasound, a cyst is dark black outlined in white; it’s very distinctive, and easily identified.

-An ultrasound might also show a plugged milk duct, or a fat lobule — other conditions mammograms are unable to distinguish from regular breast tissue.
+An ultrasound might also show a plugged milk duct, or a fat lobule, which are other conditions mammograms are unable to distinguish from regular breast tissue.

-The sonographer will then run a small device, called a transducer, over the area of your breast with the lump.
+The sonographer will run a small device, called a transducer, over the area of your breast with the lump.
 The gel helps the transducer maintain contact with your skin.
-The transducer sends images to a computer screen, which the sonographer watches as s/he works.
-Since this is all done in real time, s/he can easily adjust the area being scanned to view the lump from different angles.
+The transducer sends images to a computer screen, which the sonographer watches as they work.
+Since this is all done in real time, they can easily adjust the area being scanned to view the lump from different angles.

 Unlike radiation-based mammograms, an ultrasound uses high-frequency sound waves to “see” tissue in the breast.
 These sound waves bounce back at different rates, depending on what they strike; and a computer interprets the information and turns it into a visual image.

-If you have a cyst, then there’s no need for any follow-up — unless the cyst is particularly large and/or painful, in which case your doctor may choose to drain it.
+A. If it’s determined you have a cyst, then there’s no need for any follow-up, unless the cyst is particularly large and painful, in which case your doctor may choose to drain it.

 So, can women with dense breasts skip the mammogram, and just rely on ultrasound for their regular screening?
-Well, not exactly.
-Ultrasounds can’t pick up the tiniest tumors or pre-cancerous microcalcifications that a mammogram can spot.
-The best choice for these women is a mammogram combined with ultrasound, which is about 50 percent more effective at spotting possible tumors in dense breasts than a mammogram alone.
+No, because ultrasound can’t pick up the tiniest tumors or pre-cancerous microcalcifications that a mammogram can spot.
+The best choice for these women is a mammogram combined with ultrasound, which is more effective at spotting possible tumors in dense breasts than a mammogram alone.

-Since women with dense breasts also have a very slightly increased risk of breast cancer, most doctors will be proactive in selecting the best combination of screening processes possible for those patients.
-Women with “normal” breasts, meanwhile, derive no extra benefit from the ultrasound/mammogram combination, compared to mammogram alone, and thus do not require an ultrasound along with their annual mammogram.
+Because women with dense breasts also have a slightly increased risk of breast cancer, your friend’s doctor is being proactive in selecting the best combination of screening processes possible for her.